 - Always plan ahead for holidays, social events, and even daily eating routines.
-Planning ahead allows you to strategize the most effective behaviors during parties.
-Some examples include: standing away from the food, enjoying friends/family.
+Planning ahead allows you to strategize the most effective behaviors during parties, such as standing away from the food and focusing more on enjoying friends and family.

 - Eat meals at scheduled times.
 Meals should be eaten every four to six hours to stabilize blood sugar levels and prevent overeating.

 - Slow down!
 Eat small bites and always chew well.
-Slowing down while eating helps to eat less!
-After surgery, it is essential to eat slowly and chew food very well.
+Slowing down while eating helps to eat less.
+After surgery, it’s essential to eat slowly and chew food very well.

 - When you feel satisfied, STOP!
 Put the food away immediately.
 Learn to feel comfortable after eating.
 There is no need to feel uncomfortably full or stuffed.